57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

     npm run build
     ```

-## Utilizing Linters and Formatters
+## Using Linters and Formatters

 Linters and formatters such as [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), and [Stylelint](https://stylelint.io/) help enforce consistent coding styles and catch potential errors before they become problems.
-Spend your team’s time during code reviews reviewing code and approaches, not formatting issues.
-And spend less time QA-ing issues related to tiny bugs that could have been avoided.
+Spend your team’s time reviewing code and approaches, not formatting issues.
+And spend less time on issues related to tiny bugs that could have been avoided.
 Integrating these tools into your build pipeline can:

 +   **Improve Code Quality:** Automatically catch syntax errors, potential bugs, and performance issues.
 +   **Enforce Coding Standards:** Ensure a consistent coding style across your team, making the codebase easier to read and maintain.
 +   **Streamline Code Reviews:** Reduce the time spent on nitpicking code formatting during code reviews by automating the process.
-+   **Avoid Tiny Bugs:**  Without linters, you might overlook common syntax errors and Unused Variables or Parameters.
++   **Avoid Tiny Bugs:**  Without linters, you might overlook common syntax errors and unused variables or parameters.

-To make the most of these tools, set up pre-commit hooks that automatically lint and format your code before each commit, here's an example of how you can configure it:
+To make the most of these tools, set up pre-commit hooks that automatically lint and format your code before each commit.
+Here's an example of how you can configure it:

 1. Install the required packages
     ```shell
     npm install husky lint-staged eslint prettier --save-dev
     ```

-2. **Configure ESLint**: Create an ESLint configuration file (e.g., .eslintrc.js) in the root of your project and specify your desired rules and configurations.
+2. **Configure ESLint**: Create an ESLint configuration file (e.g., .eslintrc.js) at the root of your project and specify your desired rules and configurations.
 For example:
     ```javaScript
     module.exports = {
       // ESLint rules and configurations